 Figurative Figures and Actual Figures

 Winner of the Academy Award for Best Foreign Language Film, Samurai I: Musashi Miyamoto (1954) was a gigantic production featuring hundreds of fully costumed actors and considerable location work.
-Director Hiroshi Inagaki was no rampant perfectionist—more a highly skilled journeyman—and he didn’t have hordes of special effects on which to deliver, but the mechanics of this picture nonetheless resulted in a higher-than-average budget.
-He furthermore was instructed to photograph it in color, resulting in lengthier filming and more expensive lab work.
+Director Hiroshi Inagaki was no rampant perfectionist—more a highly skilled journeyman—and he didn’t have hordes of special effects on which to deliver, but the mechanics of this project nonetheless demanded a higher-than-average budget for a Japanese feature of the time.
+Furthermore, Inagaki was instructed to photograph his film in color, which resulted in lengthier filming and more expensive lab work.
 As assistant director Jun Fukuda recalled, “There were something like 210 warriors on horseback, and 800 samurai extras. […] Filming it in Eastman Color took longer to shoot than black and white […] it took six months to shoot the film.”
-Inagaki’s picture ended up with a rough budget of $500,000, not too far beneath that of Kurosawa’s movie.
-As claimed by the press at the time, it was “the second most expensive motion picture to be produced in Japan.”
+Inagaki’s picture ended up with a rough budget of $500,000, not too far beneath that of Kurosawa’s and nearly double that of Honda’s.
+As the press (accurately) reported at the time, it was “the second most expensive motion picture to be produced in Japan.”

 (Before we continue, sources for those who desire them: Ishiro Honda: A Life in Film, from Godzilla to Kurosawa and The Emperor and the Wolf: The Lives and Films of Akira Kurosawa and Toshiro Mifune.)

-So even if Godzilla had been a factor in some near-bankruptcy gamble, it would’ve played second—no, third—fiddle to two notably more expensive features made that same year.
+So even if Godzilla had been a factor in some near-bankruptcy gamble on Toho’s part, it would’ve played second—no, third—fiddle to two notably more expensive features made that same year.
 (So, why no ubiquitous cyberspace story about a duo of Toho-produced samurai movies threatening to derail the studio?)
-Now, switching back to the main topic at hand, all three movies required a great deal to get made; but did they pose any actual threat to the studio in the long run?
+Now, switching back to the main topic at hand, did any or all of the films under discussion pose any actual threat to the studio in the long run?
 The overwhelming lack of evidence would suggest no.

 Let us address that now.